ChristianoBraga/notes-on-matching-logic/README.md

 Matching Logic (ML) is the underlying logic of the [K Framework](https://github.com/runtimeverification/k): a language agnostic framework for programming language development, in a quite broad understanding of it.
 K is being developed at [Runtime Verification Inc](http://runtimeverification.com).

-In this notes I write down some of my understanding about ML in the hope that it will help me gain a better understanding of it.
+In thise notes I write down some of my understanding about ML in the hope that it will help me gain a better understanding of it.
 And maybe it can help other people too.

 ## Why Matching Logic?